-Staff also used the Circle of Security program in work with individual families.
+Staff also used the Circle of Security program in one-on-one work with individual families.
 This program emphasises secure attachment as the foundation for strong bonds between parents and children to nourish their physical, social and emotional development.

 Love Bites Program